freebsdgirl/ggautoblocker/README.md

 #### Intro

 Takes a list of the 5 major idiots of GG, looks at their follower lists.
-Generatees a list of sheeple following more than one account.
+Generates a list of sheeple following more than one account, as well as a list of your followers that might be questionable.

 #### Dependancies